eleanor-rf/space-missions/tasks.md

 # Number of Launches per Company

-Create a chart that shows the number of space mission launches by organisation.
+Create a chart that shows the number of space mission launches by organisation. binned them and used a table - also tried a lollipop plot

 # Number of Active versus Retired Rockets

-How many rockets are active compared to those that are decomissioned?
+How many rockets are active compared to those that are decomissioned? bar chart

 # Distribution of Mission Status

 How many missions were successful?
 How many missions failed?
+2 bars - successes and stacked failures
+Facet wrap to represent different orders of magnitude (potentially misleading now but easier to read than log scale)

 # How Expensive are the Launches?